 On the other hand, angioplasty allows people to come back for more treatment.
 If an artery re-narrows after CABG, there may not be enough vein or artery segments elsewhere in the body to perform a second graft.
 Moreover, a second angioplasty is far less traumatic to the body than a second open heart procedure.

 Sometimes, circumstances will make the choice for you.
 People with many severe blockages, multiple coronary blockages, or those who have diabetes may be better off with CABG.
 Also, most hospitals don't perform angioplasty if there are several major arteries blocked.
 This is because angioplasty temporarily blocks the artery completely when the balloon is inflated.
 If the other arteries are also blocked, this could trigger a heart attack.
 However, if you're over 80 years of age or have other serious medical problems, you may be considered too vulnerable for the trauma of open-heart surgery.
 In that case, angioplasty may be a more attractive option, no matter how many arteries are blocked.

-Angioplasty is safer than bypass surgery.
+In most cases, angioplasty is safer than bypass surgery.
 Less than 1% of people die from complications of angioplasty.
-Non-fatal serious complications occur in 1% to 5% of people who undergo this procedure.
+Non-fatal serious complications occur in around 5% of people who undergo this procedure .
 These complications include:

 - tearing of the lining of the artery resulting in total blockage and possible heart attack – this can usually be repaired with a stent

 - stroke from a clot that is dislodged while the catheter is inside the body

 - kidney problems, especially in people with underlying kidney disease and diabetes – this is caused by the iodine contrast dye used for the X-ray; intravenous fluids and medications can be given before and after the procedure to try to reduce this risk

 Making the Diagnosis